Charles Briggs (British Army officer): Inter-war years

-Following the end of the war in June 1902, he left Cape Town on the SS Sicilia and returned to Southampton in late July.
-For his services during the war, he received a brevet promotion to lieutenant colonel in the South African Honours list published on 26 June 1902.
-He was also promoted to major, dating back to 14 June.
-Reported to be medically unfit for foreign service after his return from the war, he was on 1 November appointed in command of a provisional regiment of Lancers, stationed at Ballincollig.
-He went on to command the 1st Imperial Light Horse and then a Mobile Column, before transferring as a major to the 6th Dragoons in July 1904.
-He was promoted to lieutenant colonel in May 1905, while serving on half-pay.
+With the war now over, he left Cape Town on the SS Sicilia and returned to Southampton, Hampshire, in late July.
+Reported to be medically unfit for foreign service after his return from the war, he was on 1 November appointed in command of a provisional regiment of lancers, then stationed at Ballincollig, Ireland.
+He transferred as a major to the 6th Dragoons in July 1904 "usually the sign of someone being fast-tracked for promotion", and was promoted to lieutenant colonel in May 1905, while serving on half-pay.